VishalRT/encrypter/README.md

 - When to encrypt and decrypt to make the file available to user ?
 - Should we have some opening point to the file. i.e when file is opened we decrypt and open the txt file ?
 - Removed verbose log to build system, make it optional later
+- Remove CXX and LDFLags and check if openssl is found ?